DNA Personality testKnow what your genetics can tell you about yourself with the DNA talent and personality test. More info

-A multitude of factors determines the different talents and personalities of people.
+A multitude of factors determine the different talents and personalities of people.

 The experiences that accompany us from birth and all kinds of environmental factors have forged our personality.